staticka/staticka/README.md

 $app->compile(__DIR__ . '/build');
 ```

-To see the output, open the `build/index.html` in the web browser.
+To see the output, open the `build/index.html` in a web browser.

 ## Change log